adap/flower/doc/source/how-to-run-flower-using-docker.rst

 ~~~~~~~~~~~~~

 Before we can start, we need to meet a few prerequisites in our local development environment.
-You can skip the first part if you want to run your client-app instead of the ``quickstart-pytorch``
+You can skip the first part if you want to run your ClientApp instead of the ``quickstart-pytorch``
 example.

 #.
 Clone the flower repository.